UK Social Media Policy Template for Charities

-A free example UK charity social media policy template, including moderation, that complies with Charity Commission E&W social media guidance
+A free UK social media policy template for charities and guide, including moderation and Charity Commission social media guidelines

-This free UK charity social media policy template, provides social media guidelines for charities, including moderation, and complies with Charity Commission E&W social media guidance for charities.
+Our social media policy template for charities and guide, including moderation, and the Charity Commission social media guidelines for charities.
 However, it's not possible to write a social media policy that works for all charities, in all circumstances, so take from it what is useful and reword the policy for your own charity.

 Download the Charity Social Media Policy Template in Word